The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Indiana, US

 Accepting New Patients

-Melissa Lah is a Medical Genetics specialist and a Pediatrics provider in Indianapolis, Indiana.
+Melissa Lah is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Indianapolis, Indiana.
 Dr. Lah is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Phenylketonuria (PKU), Prader-Willi Syndrome, Maternal Hyperphenylalaninemia, and Miller-Dieker Syndrome.
+She is also highly rated in 132 other conditions, according to our data.
+Her clinical expertise encompasses Phenylketonuria (PKU), Prader-Willi Syndrome, Maternal Hyperphenylalaninemia, and Miller-Dieker Syndrome.
 Dr. Lah is currently accepting new patients.

 Experienced in Mitochondrial Trifunctional Protein Deficiency